One of the reasons you started your blog was to make money. And, you’ve probably read countless articles about what to do to make that happen.

 The problem is they are all saying the same thing: Write good content, and you will make money.

-I’m going to be honest with you.
+I’m going, being honest with you.
 That article you read about how someone was making $50,000 a month blogging probably inspired you.
 And that is great.

 The problem is that they don’t tell you how they do that.
 Many of them are making money, telling people how to make money blogging.
 That is not helpful.

 There are things you need to do to run a successful blog.
-And, without the right foundations, your links, and all the usual ways to make money on a blog will not work.
+Without the right foundations, your links and all the usual ways to make money on a blog will not work.